 Growing Ratol Mangoes

-Ratol varieties are notoriously difficult to grow compared to more robust cultivars:
+Ratol varieties are notoriously difficult to grow compared to more strong cultivars:

 - Yield: Lower per-tree yield than Chaunsa or Sindhri — each tree produces fewer fruits